Siirry sisältöön

 Fida and Relative Nepal have also organised training sessions for women in the area on children’s rights.
 After the training, the women formed a mothers’ group to support their children’s education together.
 One of their key goals is ensuring that girls can attend school even during their menstrual periods.

-These tree members of the mothers’ group know the importance of education.
+These three members of the mothers’ group know the importance of education.
 Two of them attended school up to sixth grade, while one never had the chance to start school at all.
 This is precisely why they are determined to educate their children—so they won’t have to seek work abroad for a better livelihood.

 – I hope my children receive a higher education than I did, and complete their school paths, says Sanjila Kumari Mahato.